Jy

 • What is All Inclusive?

-All Inclusive includes some drinks, breakfast, lunch and dinner.
+All Inclusive includes some drinks, breakfast, lunch and dinner plus a range of activities.

 • What is the weather like in Sardinia?